DanielMarchand/particles_simulator/hw2/README.md

 output_file: the path to an output file containing a plot of the data,
              if left unspecified, plots results to screen

+The "Naive" Algorithm for calculation of the sereis would have N*N complexity.
+However, The finally algorithm which uses the members current_values & current_index helps us to enjoy complexity of order N.
+In the case of summing up the terms reversely, the complexity is not effected merely the order of the operations